srinman/oauth/scenario1/scenario.md

 ## Server-Side (app.py)

-Below is the revised `app.py` code with CORS enabled:
+Below is the revised `app.py` code with detailed diagnostic logging and differentiated response codes.
+Note that if the user is not registered, a 403 error is thrown; if a token is missing or invalid, a 401 error is thrown; and for any unexpected error, a 500 error is returned.

 ```python
 # filepath: /home/srinman/git/oauth/scenario1/app.py